Australian Women’s Ice Hockey League

 The Australian Women’s Ice Hockey League (AWIHL) is a national league that provides the highest level of competition played regularly by our female competitors.
-At the moment, the League consists of four competing teams: Adelaide Rush, Brisbane Goannas, Melbourne Ice and Sydney Sirens.
-The current League Champions are the Sirens who beat the Goanna’s in a thriller to win the Joan McKowen Memorial Trophy for season 2017-2018.
+The League consists of five competing teams: Adelaide Rush, Brisbane Lightning, Melbourne Ice, Perth Inferno and Sydney Sirens.
+The current League Champions are the Sirens who beat the Adelaide Rush in a thriller to win the Joan McKowen Memorial Trophy for season 2019-2020.

 The AWIHL is conducted for the sole purpose of providing a consistent and continuous high level of competition for the advanced level female players in Australia and to support the aims of the National Women’s Program in their international endeavours.